Darmstadt: Parks

 The city has a high density of parks.
 Among the most important parks are the English style Herrngarten in central Darmstadt.
 In former times it was part of the Royal Gardens used exclusively by the dukes of Darmstadt.
 Today it is a public park, heavily used in every season of the year.
-Other important parks are the French style parks Prinz-Georgs-Garten and Orangerie, the modern style Bürgerpark ("People's Park") in northern Darmstadt and the mystical Park Rosenhöhe, ("Rose Heights") which also serves as the cemetery for the dukes and their immediate family, with two impressive mausoleum buildings (Altes Mausoleum and Neues Mausoleum) in its remote parts.
+Other important parks are the French style parks Prinz-Georgs-Garten and Orangerie, the modern style Bürgerpark ("People's Park") in northern Darmstadt and the mystical Rosenhöhe Park ("Rose Heights"), which also serves as the cemetery for the grand dukes and their immediate family, with two impressive mausoleum buildings (the Old Mausoleum and New Mausoleum) standing within it.
 The Botanischer Garten in eastern Darmstadt is a botanical garden maintained by the Technische Universität Darmstadt with a fine collection of rare plants and trees.

 Churches

 The Protestant Stadtkirche Darmstadt built in 1369, is in the pedestrian zone of the downtown city center, next to the historic Hotel Bockshaut.
 The church has gothic elements along with renaissance and baroque, it houses the royal crypt.
 Hotel Bockshaut was built in 1580 for a church presbytery.
 The most important Catholic Church is St. Ludwig in central Darmstadt.
-The Russian Chapel in Darmstadt is a Russian orthodox church which is still in use.
-It was built and used as a private chapel by the last Tsar of Russia, Nicholas II, whose wife Alexandra was born in Darmstadt.
-Although Russian orthodox churches also exist in other cities outside Russia, the Russian Chapel in Darmstadt was the only official Russian church used by the Tsar outside the Russian Empire.
-It is said that the chapel was built on Russian soil that was brought to Darmstadt exclusively for the purpose of building the Tsar's private chapel on it.